emiilkaa/offerrum-parser/README.md

 https://my.offerrum.com/offers/21166
 ```

-Then you can run the parser.
+Then you can run the parser (the `main.py` file).
 It will ask your email and password to enter the OFFERRUM website, and also the article's filename (where to save the result).